DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 d.
 On this new adjusted data set, generate a bootstrap distribution of the difference in sample means.
 e.
 Plot the bootstrap distribution and a line at the observed difference in sample means.
 f.
 Find a p-value.
 g.
-How does the p-value compare with those in the notes.
+How does the p-value compare with those in the reading.

 3. Paired data